CRFT-Studio/crft-website/src/pages/glossary/hero-section.md

 ---
-layout: ../../layouts/GlossaryLayout.astro
+layout: "../../layouts/GlossaryLayout.astro"
-title: 'On designers coding'
+title: "Hero Section"
-description: 'This is the first post of my new Astro blog.'
+description: "Learn about hero sections - the impactful first impression of your website"
-term: 'Hero Section'
+term: "Hero Section"
+phonetic: "[hee-roh sek-shun]"
+shortDefinition: "The topmost section of a webpage that serves as an introduction to the content below.
+It is the first thing visitors see when they land on your website."
 ---
 A hero section, also known as a hero image or header, is the topmost section of a webpage that serves as an introduction to the content below it.
 It's usually the first thing visitors see when they land on your website.
 The primary goal of a hero section is to capture users' attention, communicate the value proposition of your brand, and entice them to explore further.